-To begin with, if you have ever made use of digital online currency exchange, you must be aware of the transaction fees charged by these middlemen.
+First, if you have ever made use of digital online currency exchange, you must be aware of the transaction fees charged by these middlemen.

 One of the distinctive features of digital currency exchange services is their transaction fees and other charges.
-The most important aspect of Bitcoins that differentiates it from other digital currency exchange services is that it does not charge any kind of transaction fees.
+The most important aspect of Bitcoins that differentiates it from other digital currency exchange services is that it does not charge any transaction fees.

 While Bitcoin seems an amazing form of digital currency with its startling strengths, how does it exactly work?
-Bitcoin is a form of decentralized form of currency, as deemed by the U.S. Treasury.
-Bitcoin does not base upon a central authority or a bank and instead is carried out by the network of its entire community (Decentralized network).
+Bitcoin is a form of a decentralized form of currency, as deemed by the U.S. Treasury.
+Bitcoin does not base upon a central authority or a bank and instead is out by the network of its entire community (Decentralized network).

-A transparent publicly maintained ledger is then updated with transactions on the Bitcoin network.
-Often known as a form of ‘cryptocurrency‘, Bitcoin is the largest form of digital currency of its kind.
+A transparent, publicly maintained ledger is then updated with transactions on the Bitcoin network.
+Often known as a form of ‘cryptocurrency, ‘Bitcoin is the largest digital currency of its kind.

-While there are individuals on one side making the most of the Bitcoins currency exchange system, there are also small businesses using the service.
-Again, for the same reasons of waived transaction fees and instant transfers, many small businesses are now making use of the Bitcoin currency exchange services.
+While there are individuals on one side making the most of the currency exchange system.
+So, there are also small businesses using the service.
+Again, for the same reasons of waived transaction fees and instant transfers.
+Many small businesses are now using this currency exchange services.

 Expedia has also recently begun accepting Bitcoins as a form of payment for hotel and travel bookings.
 Check out Bitcoin group on Reddit